pranjalshrestha/pranjalshrestha/README.md

 # 👋 Hi, I'm Pranjal Shrestha

-📊 Aspiring Financial Analyst | Data Enthusiast | Lifelong Learner
+📊 Aspiring Analyst | Data Enthusiast | Lifelong Learner

 I'm Pranjal, a driven student passionate about the intersection of **data, finance, and impact**.
 I enjoy using data to tell stories, uncover insights, and guide strategic decisions.
 Whether it's running regression models in R, visualizing trends in Python, or diving deep into real-world problems through internships, I'm always looking to grow and make a difference.